cdl-geneseo/geneseo-dictionary/P/Pansexual.md

 # Pansexual

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pansexual

 Created by  Unknown User (lav4), last modified by  Unknown User (ram19) on Nov 20, 2012

 Noun: A person who is sexually interested in other people regardless of gender including males, females, transexuals, transvestites, hermaphrodites and androgynous people.
 Example: Jesse is a pansexual.
 Geneseo usage shows significant decrease as of Fall 2010 with 55% of people surveyed reporting this word as unfamiliar or obsolete.
 Obselete as of Fall 2012 (Miller, N-R, 2012)